 Is Cold Brew Coffee Lower in Acid?

-In reality, the difference between the acidity of Cold Brew and Hot Brew is not that great.
+The difference between Cold Brew and Hot Brew in terms of acidity is not massive.

 Acidity Of Cold Brew Vs Hot Brew Coffee

-The two authors, Rao and Fuller, discussed the acidity and antioxidant content of cold brew coffee and hot brew coffee using light roasted coffees from Brazil, Ethiopia, and Colombia.
+Both Rao and Fuller, using light roasted coffees from Brazil, Ethiopia, and Colombia, compared the acidity and antioxidant content of cold brew and hot brew coffee.

 Acidity Of Cold Brew Coffee Vs Iced Coffee